davidakennedy/davidakennedy.com/_src/posts/2011-05-22-7-things-learned-at-access-u-2011.md

   - Accessibility
 ---

-{% img "", "intrinsic", "web-accessibility-word-cloud.jpg", "Web accessibility word cloud with accessibility, web, content and disabilities as the biggest words.", "", 600, 470 %}

 Last week, I was lucky enough to attend [John Slatin Access U 2011](http://www.knowbility.org/v/accessu/).
 It was my first foray into learning more about accessibility beyond regular web standards.

 It turned out to be one of the best professional experiences I've had.
 Here's what I learned: